bjnath/demodocs/INSTALL.rst

 Supported platforms
 ------------------------------------------------------------------------------

-- Windows 64 bit on x86 processors
+- Windows 64-bit on x86 processors
-- Mac OSX on x86 processors
+- Mac OS X on x86 processors
-- Linux 64 bit on x86 processors
+- Linux 64-bit on x86 processors

 For information on other platforms, see `Other platforms <#other-platforms>`_.